gwochy/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~ // this deletes all files that end with a character ~

 mkdir -p welcome/to/school // creates three directories in the working directory and the -p help add a trailing slash after each directory

+ls -amvp // this list all files and directories, put commas with -m, sorts with v and -p helps give a trailing slash